WebexSamples/audio_files_int_wxcc/README.md

     npm run dev
     ```
     This will start the frontend using Vite.
 You can view the app in your
     browser at the URL provided in the terminal.
 It is suggested to do this incognito to prevent session sharing.
-Use the developer sandbox admin credentials.
+Use the developer sandbox admin credentials or create a new admin account to test the application.